UncoderIO/Roota/README.md

 # An Open-Source Language for Collective Cyber Defence

 RootA is a public-domain language for collective cyber defense, created to make threat detection, incident response, and actor attribution simple.
 It acts as an open-source wrapper on top of most of the existing SIEM, EDR, XDR, and Data Lake query languages.
 If you learn the basics of RootA, you will be able to contribute to collective defense.
-And if you have mastered a specific SIEM language, with RootA and Uncoder IO you can speak them all.
+And if you have mastered a specific SIEM language, with RootA and Uncoder.IO you can speak them all.

 **Table Of Contents:**